angelaiurlo/Data-Analysis-projects/README.md

 ## Emerging Tech Skills Analysis

 ### 📌 Project Overview
-This project aims to analyze emerging and in-demand technology skills using various data sources, including job postings, training portals, and the latest Stack Overflow Developer Survey.
+This project aims to analyze emerging and in-demand technology skills using the latest Stack Overflow Developer Survey.
 The analysis helps a global IT consulting firm stay competitive by identifying trends in programming languages, database technologies, and development tools.

 ### 🎯 Objectives
 - Identify the most in-demand programming languages, databases, and IDEs.
-- Extract and process data from multiple sources.
 - Perform data wrangling and statistical analysis to uncover key insights.
 - Develop interactive visualizations using IBM Cognos Analytics.
 - Present findings in a structured and meaningful way.